brutaldev/logfile-grunt/README.md

 npm install logfile-grunt --save-dev
 ```

-Once the plugin has been installed, the simplest way to enable it inside your [Gruntfile](http://gruntjs.com/sample-gruntfile) is with this line of JavaScript:
+Once the plugin has been installed, the simplest way to enable it inside your [Gruntfile](http://gruntjs.com/sample-gruntfile) is with this line of JavaScript at the top of your [Gruntfile](http://gruntjs.com/sample-gruntfile):

 ```js
 require('logfile-grunt')(grunt);